 In 2016, Shedden and Neal were chosen as teammates for seventh consecutive year.
 After Shedden's four wins through the season, the championship was again decided at the thrilling Brands Hatch finale.
 Shedden entered the last round as the second-placed driver, eleven points behind Sam Tordoff.
 After three races he beat Tordoff by two points, winning his third BTCC crown.

-In 2017, which turned to be Shedden's last BTCC season, the Flash was a race winner three times in the #52 Honda Civic Type R, finishing fourth in the championship points.
+In 2017, which turned to be Shedden's last BTCC season so far, the Flash was a race winner three times in the #52 Honda Civic Type R, finishing fourth in the championship points.
 At the end of the season, Shedden and Team Dyamic parted ways.

 On February 15, 2018, on Shedden's 39th birthday, it was announced that his new job would be in a cockpit of the #52 Audi RS3 LMS of the Belgian Team WRT in the inaugural season of the WTCR - FIA Touring Car Cup.
 Shedden had a tough season in a new environment, scoring one victory (Wuhan) and finishing 13th in the championship points.